bokeh/bokeh/sphinx/source/docs/dev_guide/testing.rst

     py.test -m examples --report-path=examples.html

-The examples tests run through most of the bokeh examples and perform a visual diff to check how the examples are running.
-To run the examples tests you need:
-- phantomjs

-On linux systems, ``conda install phantomjs``.
-On OSX, with homebrew ``brew install phantomjs``.

-After the tests have run, you will be able to see the test report at examples.html.
-On your local machine, you can name the test report wherever you want.
-On TravisCI, the examples report is always examples.html.
+After the tests have run, you will be able to see the test report at ``examples.html``.
+Running locally, you can name the test report whatever you want.
+On TravisCI, the examples report is always ``examples.html``.

 The examples tests can run slowly, to speed them up, you can parallelize them: